Contrast-Security-OSS/docs/content/installation/java/Java-linux-packages.md

 <!--
-title: "Java Agent Installation via Host Installer"
+title: "Java Agent Installation via Package Managers"
-description: "Overview of Java agent installation with Host Installer"
+description: "Overview of Java agent installation with package managers"
-tags: "installation Java agent linux Host Installer" -->
+tags: "installation Java agent linux package managers" -->

 ## About Installation with System Package Managers

-The Contrast Java agent may be installed using system package managers.
-Unlike the *jar* file you can download from the Contrast UI, the Contrast Java agent *jar* installed by system package managers isn't preconfigured with connection parameters; instead, you must configure the Java agent using a [configuration file](installation-javaconfig.html).
+The Contrast Java agent may be installed on Linux using system package managers.
+Unlike the *jar* file you can download from the Contrast UI, the Contrast Java agent *jar* installed by system package managers isn't preconfigured with connection parameters; instead, you must configure the Java agent using a *yaml* configuration file. <!-- Add YAML [Configuration doc](_________) -->

 ### The Exec Helper package